Support in plant (Physiological support & Structural support)

 The water enters the vacuole of the cell by osmosis.

-The size and pressure of sap vacuole increase which press in turn on the protoplasm, pushing it to outside towards the wall and that affects on the shape of the cell wall.
+The size and pressure of the sap vacuole increase which presses in turn on the protoplasm, pushing it outside towards the wall and that affects the shape of the cell wall.

 The cell wall extends, due to the increase of the pressure acting on it, then the cell swells and becomes with a strained wall to get the support.